 - Financial Verification: Financial verification of monies available to cover the respective training and living expenses is required.
 The estimated cost of the airplane Professional Pilot Program is $60,665.80 USD and the helicopter Professional Pilot Program is $64,431.00 USD.
 These costs are based on the FAA minimum requirements; they are not set prices.
 Living expenses for the 12-month training period are estimated to be $10,487.00 USD annually.
 Therefore, total program costs are estimated to be $71,152.80 USD for the airplane program and $74,918.00 USD for the helicopter program.
 Financial verification of monies available to cover the respective expenses is required; this may be in the form of a notarized copy of a bank statement, an approved loan application or a notarized affidavit of support.
 All documents must be accompanied by a notarized English translation denoting monies in U.S. dollars.

-- Proof of Insurance: Proof of insurance is recommended for all F-1 students and their dependents.
+- Proof of Insurance: Proof of insurance is required for all F-1 students.
 Such insurance, with a $50.00 USD per year deductible, may be obtained through Hillsboro Aero Academy for $90.72 USD per month.
 Insurance covered by the full faith and credit of the government of your home country shall be deemed to meet this requirement.
 This insurance must be of at least:

 - $50,000.00 USD per accident or illness

 - Repatriation of remains in the amount of $7,500.00 USD

 - Home evacuation in the sum of $10,000.00 USD

 - Deductible of no more than $500.00 USD per accident or illness

 - Application for Admission: Submit a completed and signed application for admission.